idawud/TCMS/README.md

 # TCMS
 //Turntabl Client Management System (TCMS)

+## Requirements
+Make sure your terminal is working properly.

 Open the 'tcms' directory
 Navigate into the "versions" directory
 Right-click the white space and choose "run in terminal" to be able to run it with the necessary resources associated with it.